TortoiseGit/tortoisesvn/doc/readme.txt

 you can download all the required tools as a zip package from our website: http://tortoisesvn.tigris.org/servlets/ProjectDocumentList?folderID=616

+Note that building the documentation for TSVN version 1.5 and later, you need the Tools-1.5.zip.

-Currently you can either build the docs using NAnt.
+Currently you can build the docs using NAnt.
 Download a current release from: http://sourceforge.net/project/showfiles.php?group_id=31650

 Please note that having spaces in your directory path will (for the time being)